4. Race events

-- “Working area”: this is the part closest to the garages where the pit stop is performed.
+Working area”: this is the part closest to the garages where the pit stop is performed.

-- In pit lane, a driver should stay in the fast lane, until they arrive at their own pit stall.
+> - In pit lane, a driver should stay in the fast lane, until they arrive at their own pit stall.

-- Cars in the fast lane have priority over those leaving the working area.
+> - Cars in the fast lane have priority over those leaving the working area.

-- On exiting pit lane, drivers are required to follow the natural pit exit lane, and join the track in a safe manner after the pit exit merges with the main track.
+> - On exiting pit lane, drivers are required to follow the natural pit exit lane, and join the track in a safe manner after the pit exit merges with the main track.

+>

-# 4.9 Driving Time
+> # 4.9 Driving Time

+>

-- The maximum driving time for each driver is 70.0% of the entry's total laps.
+> - The maximum driving time for each driver is 70.0% of the class leader's total laps.

-- The maximum number of laps is calculated as follows:
+> - The maximum number of laps is calculated as follows: